mihir-error/telco-churn-mlflow-docker-streamlit/README.md

 🎯 Goal

+The goal of this project is to **predict customers who are likely to churn** (leave the company) based on their historical data.
+This helps businesses identify at-risk customers early and take proactive steps to improve retention.
 Build a reproducible ML platform that predicts churn and shows how much revenue a telecom company could save by retaining high-risk customers.

 🌍 Vision